 Of course, the more money you have coming in means you can pay down your loans faster.
 If you do have a lot of debt, paying it off is incredibly liberating.
 It’s also vital to your financial health.

 Millionaires, on average, have seven streams of income.
-They’ve learned that diversification is the key to long-term wealth creation.
+They’ve learned that diversification and creating multiple streams of income is the key to long-term wealth creation.
 This, in turn, is the key to achieving what many people dream to achieve: financial freedom.

 Not sure how to start?
 Well, here are 7 side hustles you can actually start this year.